JeannieFallon/homelab-net/03_net-monit-stack/manual/01_node-metrics.md

 the local network can access the Prometheus node.
 This restriction prevents other LAN devices from accessing Prometheus data without explicit confirmation.

+**Note**: use static IPs or DHCP reservations. `ufw` rules can break if DHCP assigns different IPs to the nodes involved.

 #### Prometheus node

 - Install `ufw`: